intel-iot-devkit/joule-code-samples/exploring-cpp/lesson_8_multithreading/README.md

 If you get an error with something saying `upm::ADC121C021 *adc is not declared in this scope` during compiling, it could mean a few things.
 Generally it means you've forgotten to use, or misspelled the `-lupm-adc121c021` compiler flag.
 It can also mean that you misspelled one of the functions within the program.
 Just check your spelling and try compiling the program again.

+If you get an error with something saying `upm::Jhd1313m1 *lcd is not declared in this scope` during compiling, it could mean a few things.
+Generally it means you've forgotten to use, or misspelled the `-lupm-i2clcd` compiler flag.
+It can also mean that you misspelled one of the functions within the program.
+Just check your spelling and try compiling the program again.

-For either of the above issues, you might also need to ensure that you're using the `-I /usr/include/upm` compiler flag.
+For any of the above issues, you might also need to ensure that you're using the `-I /usr/include/upm` compiler flag.

 If you can't access your webserver there are a few problems that can generally happen.
 First, you must make sure that your device is on the same network as your board.
 Finally, ensure that your board's ports are correctly opened.
 Do so by running the following code.